 Born August 1, 1994, in the city of Novograd, in a typical Soviet-style apartment - small and dank, but the son of at the time, an ex-soviet official, the family where lucky; only having to share with one other family.
 The Gratva.
 Alexander’s father (Ozeits) - the savvy politico that he was- switched sides immediately following the dissolution of the Soviet Union(USSR) to follow a more nationalistic political diet.
 With the newfound freedom to own property Ozeits used the small amount of money that he had accumulated from various backroom dealings to purchase an extremely modest country property.
 This was to show his new capitalistic zeal and that he was with the new regime and that he was no real communist.
-Ozeits gave fiery speeches about the horror of collectivisation and how it leads to oppression, trying his best to distance himself from the former regime and have his name removed from the public death lists(mobs of individuals who had their family member taken to the gulag).
+Ozeits gave fiery speeches about the horror of collectivisation and how it leads to oppression, trying his best to distance himself from the former regime and have his name removed from the public death lists(mobs of individuals who had a family member taken to the gulag).
 Around 1998 Ozeits became entangled with alcohol, falling into a deep depression and becoming dependent on the substance.
 He would frequently return home in a drunken stupor, after giving nonsensical speeches on the virtues of nationalism at the local public house.
-Once home, the routine was simple; come in, slam the door, burp, ask his wife for sex, she says no, he gets angry, punches are thrown, commotion his heard, and then they would go to bed.
+Once home, the routine was simple; come in, slam the door, burp, ask his wife for sex, she says no, he gets angry, punches are thrown, commotion is heard, and then they would go to bed.
 Rinse and repeat.
-All the while a young Alexander would hide under his bed.
-One evening when Alexander was around 9 or 10 he - with a new sense of courage after being taught of the partisan freedom fighters during world war two - confronted his father as he entered and before he could burp.
+All the while a young Alexander hid under his bed.
+One evening when Alexander was around 9 or 10 he - filled to the eyeballs with a new sense of courage after being taught of the partisan freedom fighters during world war two - confronted his father as he crossed the threshold and before he could even expel his characteristic burp.
 Using a 9-year-olds form of martial arts he tried to take Ozeits to the ground.
 He tried and tried but this was just laughed off, Ozeits said “If your going to make a stand, win” at which point a swift punch to the face was delivered.
 A knockout ensued and young Alexander awoke to his mother screaming as Ozeits shouted about her turning their son against him.
-Ozeits glanced at Alexander's body, believing he had killed the boy, the matter of fact man turned to his wife and said: “well..., I guess you are next”.
-Alexander in fear remained paralysed and helpless, choosing to hold his eyes closed and retreat inside himself or risk bearing witness to the horror that was to follow.
-He awoke to a bloodbath his mother’s skull split open across the corner of the couch, bloodstained curtains, blood-stained carpet, blood stain walls.
-As he crawled feebly and in tears towards his mother, Alexander glanced into a room on his left, seeing the wardrobe open and his father’s head peeking out from behind the wardrobe door at a 90-degree angle.
+Ozeits glanced at Alexander's body, believing he had killed the boy, the deranged grief-stricken matter of fact Ozeits turned to his wife and said: “well..., I guess you are next”.
+Alexander in fear remained paralysed and helpless, choosing to hold his eyes closed and retreat inside himself or risk-bearing witness to the horror that was to follow.
+He awoke to a bloodbath his mother’s skull split open across the corner of the couch, bloodstained curtains, bloodstained carpet, bloodstained walls.
+As he crawled feebly and in tears towards his mother, Alexander glanced into a room on his left, seeing the wardrobe open and his father’s head peeking out from behind the wardrobe door at a 45-degree angle.
 He had hanged himself with his tie.
-Mother and Father dead, young Alexander was sent to an understaffed and funded former soviet orphanage of horror.
+Mother and Father dead, young Alexander was sent to an understaffed and underfunded former soviet orphanage of horror.
 He only spent a small time there however, it was in the orphanage that Alexander witnessed some of the most barbaric and depraved acts that a career can commit upon a chargee - in fact, some of the most barbaric and depraved acts that a human can commit upon another.
-This barbarism would not be matched by his experience watching the chaos of the civil war.
+This barbarism would not be matched even by his experience watching the chaos of the civil war.

 Whilst attending he was educated in the English language and showed a particular aptitude towards Classical History.
 All in all his schooling was uneventful other than the usual boarding school shenanigans.
 Only one incident is of particular note.
-This was incident occurred in Alexander's third year and almost resulted in his being ‘cast down’.
-He and some of his counterparts became extremely intoxicated and proceeded to cause a fire that resulted in the partial burning down of the Library.
-In the end, it was only Icander's influence that saved the young men, his comment about the situation bening something along the lines of “boys will be boys, hell I did worse in my youth”.
-During the Civil war Alexander was around 14 years, the school was closed and the boys returned home.
-He was left alone on the estate with only the servants and one of his friends, Brak - who was staying at the estate of Icander as his father was away to fight and did not feel comfortable leaving his son in the presence of his servants who he feared may hold marxist sympathy.
-Icander was full instated as an officer of the CDF reserve and was promoted to the rank of brigádní generál and was put in charge of the 3rd
+This incident occurred in Alexander's third year and almost resulted in his being 'cast down’.
+He and some of his counterparts became extremely intoxicated and proceeded to cause a fire that resulted in the partial destruction through fire of the Library.
+In the end, it was only Icander's influence that saved the young men, his comment about the situation being something along the lines of “boys will be boys, hell I did worse in my youth”.
+During the Civil war, Alexander was around 14 years, the school was closed and the boys returned home.
+He was left alone on the estate with only the servants and one of his friends, Brak - who was staying at the estate as his father was away to fight and did not feel comfortable leaving his son in the presence of his servants who he feared may hold Marxist sympathies.
+Icander was instated as a full-time officer of the CDF reserve and was promoted to the rank of Brigádní Generál and was put in charge of the 3rd

 obranná západní brigáda.
 His job was to deal with any potential popular uprisings in Region WEST.

-Once leavening University Alexander was convinced by his uncle to let him enroll Alexander at the Vojenská Akademie údolí nadřazená.
+Once leavening University Alexander was convinced by his uncle to let him enrol him at the Vojenská Akademie údolí nadřazená.
 He agreed and in 2016 Alexander graduated as a poručík.
-Icander used his influence once again to assist young Alexander in his life - at this point, Icander sees Alexander as more of a son than just something he is doing out of honour he genuinely cares for the young officer.
-In keeping with his, Icander has Alexander placed onto the staff of an old civil war friend generálmajor Azimov, in an effort to have the young officer learn from a brilliant officer.
+Icander used his influence once again to assist the young man - who at this point, Icander sees as more of a son than just something he is doing out of honour, he has a deep affection for him and genuinely cares for the young officer.
+In keeping with this, Icander has Alexander placed onto the staff of an old civil war friend Generálmajor Azimov, in an effort to have the plucky young officer learn from a seasoned veteran.
 He conducted minor tasks and took notes in meetings.
-Durning one exercise named ‘toupající měsíc’ Alexander was allowed to directly help plan the initial attack as a form of training and this had a profound effect on Alexander who grew fond of the planning stages of operations and the deep thought required.
+Durning one exercise named ‘Toupající Měsíc’ Alexander was allowed to directly help plan the initial attack as a form of training and this had a profound effect on Alexander who grew fond of the planning stages of operations and the deep forethought required - he enjoyed the game.
 It was obvious that this young talented officer - who by all accounts was pretty exemplary- was on a fast track for high office, he was being groomed for it, most of the pre-requests were met; a hook in power, top-tier education, mingling with the top brass, academic excellence in the academy.
-All he required to advance his career would be a combat command and then he could return to the planning that he so desired and loved.
-After one posting his battlefield would he his nice, warm stuffy office where he could sit down, have a coffee, look at a training exercise or draw up the rough outlines for a war plan for a war that would never come.
-No need for a man of his intellectual prowess to get his shiny polished parade shows wet, running around ‘training’, because after all ‘training’ for what, Radek is in power and all is good.
+All he required to advance his career would be a combat command and then he could return to the planning that he so desperately loved.
+After one posting to a field command, he would be returned to his nice, warm stuffy office where he could sit down, have a coffee, evaluate a training exercise or draw up the rough outlines of a war plan for a war that would never come.
+No need for a man of his intellectual prowess to get his shiny polished parade shoes wet, running around ‘training’, because after all ‘training’ for what, Radek is in power and all is good.

 Thus young Alexander embarked to join his new unit.
-Icander had managed to secure him a place in the highly regarded SVOBODA, leaning a platoon.
-He struggled when commanding his men he was not used to the impermanence of the common soldier and how he would be judged for not being deceived and taking time to consider the best course of action.
+Icander had managed to secure him a place in the highly regarded SVOBODA, leading a platoon.
+He struggled at first with the actual command part, he was not used to the impermanence of the common soldier and how he would be judged for not being a rash gun-ho commander but instead taking time to consider the best course of action.
 Anyway, he thought only 6 six months and then back to comfort and reason.
-All of these men were hard, rough and robust physically and mentally.
-On the outside, Alexander was all of these things he was physically fit probably the more so than the men as he was taught in the academy that to lead ‘one must be able to out endure the hardships of one's subordinates’.
+All of these men were hard, rough and robust both physically and mentally.
+On the outside, Alexander was all of these things he was physically fit probably the more so than the men - he early on by his Uncle that to lead ‘one must be able to out endure the hardships of one's subordinates’.
 However, mentally Alexander was nervous he was not sure how he would hold up under pressure and how he would react to being fired upon.

 Icander was asked at the outbreak of the 18’ virus how best to contain it and he gave his advice as always.
 It is unclear what this was but whatever he said it clearly was null.
 Thus months into the infection with Miroslavl’ under threat, Icander recommended that SVOBODA should be deployed where all other forces failed.
 His nephew included.
 He tried to have Alexander pulled from the unit, however, it was too late, the movement too rapid and desperate.
 The garrison was gone.
 Surely the son he never had, the boy he had raised and loved was being sent to his death in South Zag.
 Icander struggled to reconcile the fact that this was his doing.
 In the end, Icander told himself that it was the best for the country and that the boy would “either fly or die”.